artainmo/machine-learning/natural-language-processing and LLM/NLP with Sequence Models/README.md

 #### N-Grams vs Sequence Models
 Sequence models are a class of machine learning models designed for tasks that involve sequential data, where the order of elements in the input is important.
 Sequential data includes textual data, time series data, audio signals, video streams or any other ordered data.<br>
 A recurrent neural network (RNN) can model sequence data and thus form a sequence model.

+You understand a word based on your understanding of previous words.
+Your thoughts have persistence, this is maybe what we call working-memory.
+Traditional neural-networks cannot persist information but RNNs have loops in them that allow information to persist.

 Large [N-Grams](https://github.com/artainmo/machine-learning/tree/main/natural-language-processing%20and%20LLM/NLP%20with%20Probabilistic%20Models#n-grams) are necessary to capture dependencies between distant words.
 This demands a lot of memory space.
 RNNs mitigate this issue and outperform N-Gram models in language generation tasks.